ttemuchin/VideoPlayer/README.md

 # Test task from The Team

-It was meaningful to 3 points until video loaded: 1.
+It was meaningful to check 3 points until video loaded: 1.
 MIME type, 2.
 Size, 3.error

 Tools: React + TypeScript + Vite